zeppe-lin/zeppe-lin.github.io/handbook/handbook.md

     # pkgman install --deps --group wmaker

-Optional meta-packages for Window Maker include "wmaker-dockapps" for added functionality and "wmaker-themes" for customization.
+Optional meta-packages for Window Maker include `wmaker-dockapps` for added functionality and `wmaker-themes` for customization.

 If neither of these options meets your needs, you are welcome to create package sources for other desktop environments (DEs) or window managers that better suit your preferences.

 ### 2.15.
 Reboot